-The Carolina Wolf Spider can grow up to 1.5 inches long and is usually dark brown with gray markings on its legs and body.
-This formidable hunter is known for its speed and agility when catching prey.
-While native to the southeastern U.S., its range extends all the way to Arkansas.
+The Carolina Wolf Spider is a formidable hunter and is known for its quick speed and agile movements.
+It can grow up to an inch and a half long and is usually a dark brown color with gray markings on its legs and body.
+This spider is native to the southeastern United States, but its range extends to Arkansas.

 Gear Used: